 Here, let the difference in the height = h (as shown in the figure) = y1-y2

-From equation 1 and 2, we have
+From equations 1 and 2, we have

 Let us consider the figure shown above.
 Here we can see the block diagram of a Venturimeter.
-Here we can see small converging part, a throat and a diverging part.
-Here, we apply the Bernoulli’s equation between the inline section and the throat section.
+Here we can see a small converging part, a throat and a diverging part.
+Here, we apply Bernoulli’s equation between the inline section and the throat section.
 The pressure difference is measured using a manometer.

 P1 + 1/2ρV12 = P2 + 1/2ρV22

-Where P1 is the pressure in the inline section and p2 is the pressure in the throat section, V1 is the velocity of the fluid passing through the inline section and v2 and the velocity of the fluid passing through the throat section and ρ is the density of the liquid.
+Where P1 is the pressure in the inline section and p2 is the pressure in the throat section, V1 is the velocity of the fluid passing through the inline section, and v2 and the velocity of the fluid passing through the throat section and ρ is the density of the liquid.